Mortal/bbfetch/README.md

 ## Implementation

-Python module to access the BlackBoard installation at Aarhus University from the command line.

-Useful for teaching assistants and teachers who wish to automate the BlackBoard tedium.
+This project contains classes to access the BlackBoard installation at Aarhus University with the Python Requests framework, and is useful for teaching assistants and teachers who wish to automate the BlackBoard tedium.

+The main component is a wrapper around `requests.Session` named `blackboard.BlackBoardSession` with methods to automatically login and resubmit an HTTP request, automatically follow HTML redirects, save and load cookies, save and load login passwords.

+For grading handins, the class `blackboard.grading.Grading` should be extended with information on which course and students should have their handins graded by the user.

+For other BlackBoard automation purposes, the `blackboard/examples/` directory contains examples of how to download all forum posts for a course, how to download the list of groups, and how to download the list of when students last accessed the course website.

-Uses the following 3rd party modules:
+The project uses the following 3rd party modules:

 * requests (HTTP client for Python 2/3)
 * html5lib (to parse and query HTML)